thea-mccallie/ai-puzzle-algorithms/README.md

 ## Spam Filter

-A minimal system for spam filtering made by processing the raw training data, estimating the conditional probability distributions of the words in the vocabulary determined by each document class, then using a naive Bayes model to make predictions on the test set.
+A system for spam filtering made by processing the raw training data, estimating the conditional probability distributions of the words in the vocabulary determined by each document class, then using a naive Bayes model to make predictions on the test set.

 ## Tile Puzzle Solver